pyvista/pyvista-tutorial/tutorial/05_action/presentation_script_15min.md

 ## Introduction (1 minute)

 "Welcome to PyVista in Action!
-Today, we'll look at how PyVista changes static 3D visualizations into dynamic, interactive experiences.
+In this section, we'll look at how PyVista changes static 3D visualizations into dynamic, interactive experiences.

 In the world of 3D data analysis, being able to interact with your visualizations is very important.
 Whether you're exploring complex datasets, making educational tools, or building professional applications, PyVista's interactive features help you go beyond static images.